natural-harmonia-gropius/hdr-toys/README.md

   If you've confirmed these settings and the problem persists, please submit an issue.

+- **UI/OSD looks washed out.**

+  To ensure the video input meets the standards, I use a little trick by setting `target-prim` and `target-trc` to match the input values.
+As a side effect, the OSD appears washed out, I currently have no solution.

 - **Video always appears too dark or too bright.**

+  > [!TIP]
+  > This problem should no longer exist after adding central average metering.

   This issue arises from the inability to determine the reference white of the video, which is unfortunately not included in the metadata.